 While Sammamish uses an Intelligent Traffic System, there are significant advances in next-generation tech on the horizon.
 My vision of a connected and automated future includes communication between vehicles and infrastructure to take full advantage of technology to reduce congestion.
 Speed harmonization is only one example of how traffic can be controlled through connectivity to improve mobility.

 Being smart about growth for Sammamish means slowing it down.
 We have reached capacity on our roads and are not able to meet residents' expectations.
 Let's concentrate on maintaining safe streets and implementing rational solutions to help us all get around efficiently.
-I support the proposed moratorium.
+I support the current moratorium but want to make sure we're taking advantage of this opportunity appropriately.

 The Growth Management Act provides tools for slowing growth.